Malachov/Awesome-python-md-documentation-cheatsheet/Python/readme.md

 # Style guide (linting, formatting)

-**pylint** - show you where problems are
+## PEP 8

+If you are not sure how to format code, you can try [pep 8](https://www.python.org/dev/peps/pep-0008/) or [google style guide](https://google.github.io/styleguide/pyguide.html)

+## Black
-**Black** - Strict auto formatting.
+Strict auto formatting.
 Setup longer default line length for better user experience

 Example for how to use it in VS Code - Add to settings.json: